-The following demonstrates how to use C++ language for downloading random data from AlphaRNG device when used with AlphaRNG Software API.
+The following demonstrates how to use C++ 11 language for retrieving random data from AlphaRNG device when used with AlphaRNG Software API.

-A sample source code in C++ for retrieving bytes and integers from AlphaRNG device
+A sample code for retrieving random bytes from an AlphaRNG device using RSA2048, AES-256-GCM and HMAC-SHA256 algorithms

 #include <AlphaRngApi.h>